-Students can engage in experiences to enrich their undergraduate program such as working with a faculty member on a research project, participating in the Dean’s Scholar Program or pursuing an Honors Degree.
+Students can engage in experiences to enrich their undergraduate program such as working with a faculty member on a research project or pursuing an Honors Degree.
 These experiences provide students with the opportunity to explore ideas in-depth that they are passionate about in the field of education.

 7. Resources for success